reactjs/react.dev/content/docs/getting-started.md

 The React documentation assumes some familiarity with programming in the JavaScript language.
 You don't have to be an expert, but it's harder to learn both React and JavaScript at the same time.

 We recommend going through [this JavaScript overview](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) to check your knowledge level.
-It will take you between 30 minutes and an hour but you will feel more confident learning React.
+It will take you between half an hour and an hour but you will feel more confident after learning React.

 >Tip
 >